-For projects that pose minimal risk to participants and can be evaluated using Expedited Review, it will typically take one week for researchers to receive feedback.
+For projects that pose minimal risk to participants and can be evaluated using Expedited Review, it will typically take five business days for researchers to receive feedback.
+If the HSRB suggests any changes, researchers will typically need to respond to the suggested changes within one week of receiving the HSRB feedback.

 For projects that place participants at risk, a Full Board Review will have to be conducted.
-Typically, this will take one to two weeks.
-If the HSRB suggests any changes, researchers will need to respond to the suggested changes within one week of receiving the HSRB feedback.
+Typically, this will take five to ten business day.
+If the HSRB suggests any changes, researchers will typically need to respond to the suggested changes within one week of receiving the HSRB feedback.